Yes. Here is a web demo.

 Post an issue in this GitHub or email us.

-A typical Scroll project folder, excluding the html files built by Scroll, looks like this:
+A typical Scroll project folder, excluding the files built by Scroll, looks like this:

 With Scroll your site's Scroll files and static files and generated html are all in one public folder and checked into version control.
-Though often you may want to add `*.html` to your `.gitignore`.
+Usually you want to add

-Have a draft scroll next to your published scroll.
+Have a drafts folder next to your published scroll.
 For example:

-Scroll articles are written as Scrolldown files with the file extension `scroll`.
-The grammar for Scrolldown is defined here.
+Scroll articles are written as Scroll files with the file extension

 Scroll is designed for git.
 A single article is stored as a single file tracked by git.